Scalable Byzantine Consensus via Hardware-assisted Secret Sharing: Evaluation

 Our implementation is based on Golang.
 We use Intel SGX to provide hardware security support and implement the TEE part of a \BFT replica as an SGX enclave.
 We use SHA256 for hashing, 128-bit CMAC for MACs, and 256-bit ECDSA for client signatures. \changed{We set the size of the committed secret in \BFT to 128 bits and implement the monotonic counter as we described in Section~\ref{sec:counter}.}

 We deployed our BFT implementations on a private network consisting of five 8 vCore Intel Xeon E3-1240 equipped with 32 GB RAM and Intel SGX.
 All BFT replicas were running in separate processes.
-At all times, we load balance the number of BFT processes spawned on each machine; we spawned a maximum of 200 processes on the 5 machines.
-The clients were running on an 8 vCore Intel Xeon E3-1230 equipped with 16~GB RAM.
-Each machine has 1~Gbps of bandwidth and the communication between various machines was bridged using a 1 Gbps switch. \changed{This setup emulates a realistic enterprise deployment; for example IBM plans the deployment of their blockchain platform within a large internal cluster~\cite{IBMblockchain}}.
+At all times, we load balance the number of BFT \textlabel{replicas running}{E(4.1)} on each machine; by varying the server failure threshold $f$ from 1 to 99, we spawned a maximum of 298 processes across 5 machines.
+The clients were running on an 8 vCore Intel Xeon E3-1230 equipped with 16~GB RAM as multiple threads.
+Each machine has 1~Gbps of bandwidth and the communication between various machines was bridged using a 1 Gbps switch. \changed{\textlabel{This setup emulates a realistic enterprise deployment}{R2(2)}; for example IBM plans the deployment of their blockchain platform within a large internal cluster~\cite{IBMblockchain}}, serving mutually distrustful parties (e.g., a consortium of banks using a cloud service for running a permissioned blockchain).

-Each client invokes operation in a closed loop, i.e., each client may have at most one pending operation.
+Each client invokes operation in a closed loop, i.e., each client may have at most one pending operation. \textlabel{The latency of an operation is measured}{E(4.2)} as the time when a request is issued until the replicas' replies are accepted; and we define the throughput as the number of operations that can be handled by the system in one second.
 We evaluate the peak throughput with respect to the server failure threshold $f$.
 We also evaluate the latency incurred in the investigated BFT protocols with respect to the attained throughput.
-We require that the client performs back to back requests; we then increase the number of clients and requests in the system until the aggregated throughput attained by all requests is saturated.
+We require that the clients issue back to back requests, i.e., \textlabel{a client issues the next request}{E(4.3)} as soon as the replies of the previous one have been accepted.
+We then increase the concurrency by increasing the number of clients in the system until the aggregated throughput attained by all requests is saturated. \textlabel{In our experiments, we vary the number of concurrent clients}{E(4.4)} from 1 to 10 to measure the latency and find the peak throughput.
 Note that each data point in our plots is averaged over 1,500 different measurements; where appropriate, we include the corresponding 95\% confidence intervals.